iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.3/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.goodsam.responder 1 reviews"/>
 </p>

+> Jobs are too far away or clients do not need help<br> :date: __2021-02-01 19:58:44__

+> I spent nearly an hour calling people before someone actually needed assistance.
+Not very good use of my time.
+After spending 5 hours on this app, I only physically helped 2 people.
+The database seem to have far too many people in it who doesn't need immediate assistance and tends to like pushing you more and more inwards towards the city centre rather than in just your local area.
+So far, quite disappointed in this app.<br> :date: __2021-01-30 16:40:56__

 > Over 500 hours of volunteering, not been called on once.
 Reported the problem, told to uninstall and reinstall.
 Did that a few times, still not working.
 Reported the problem verbally on a couple of occasions as well as by email, to no avail.
 How much money and time have the NHS wasted on this app?
 Please tell me if this app is working.<br> :date: __2021-01-25 19:47:47__